fusioninventory/fusioninventory.github.io/documentation/documentation/agent/installation/windows_before_2.3.0.md

 6. This check box will increase *a lot* the verbosity of the agent.
 The log is available in the agent-log.txt file.
 7. The installer can configure the Firewall for you if you want to allow connection on RPC port.

-[[!template  id=info text="""
-Agent HTTP service is optional.
-It is only required if you want to be able to awake your agent to for an inventory or a job.
+{% include info.html param="Agent HTTP service is optional.
+It is only required if you want to be able to awake your agent to for an inventory or a job." %}
-"""]]

 ## Installer command line parameters